GENERAL EDUCATION at AUA

 Put the course(s) you need on your wish list and monitor your email for available space.
 If you are not able to complete registration by two working days before classes start, send an email to [email protected] (for general education courses) or contact your program chair for courses in your major.

 Students cannot register electronically for a sixth course.
 Students must first submit an Add/Drop form (https://registrar.aua.am/files/2018/08/Add_Drop.pdf) to their program chair to receive approval to take a sixth course.
 The approved form should be sent to the Office of the Registrar.
-If there is a seat available in that course after the add/drop period, the student will be enrolled in the course by the Office of the Registrar.
+If there is a seat available in the course after the add/drop period, the student will be enrolled in the course by the Office of the Registrar.

 The add/drop period is a time to remedy schedule problems and drop courses without receiving a W on your transcript.
 The add/drop period is not a time to begin the registration process.
 Adding a course during the add/drop period is dependent on space availability.
 For dates see https://registrar.aua.am/academic-calendar/

 Yes.
 All freshman and sophomore students must submit a medical document before the start of each academic year.
 In addition, any other student who registers for Physical Education must submit a medical document before the start of the semester in which the student takes Physical Education.
-Medical documents should be submitted directly and only to [email protected]
+Medical/health documents should be submitted directly and only to [email protected]

 A minor is a set of thematically related courses intended to broaden and complement a student’s learning and experience.